airbytehq/airbyte/docs/integrations/sources/okta.md

 Okta is the complete identity solution for all your apps and people that’s universal, reliable, and easy

 ## Prerequisites
-* Created Okta account with added application on [Add Application Page](https://<okta-domain>.okta.com/enduser/catalog) page.
+* Created Okta account with added application on [Add Application Page](https://okta-domain.okta.com/enduser/catalog) page. (change okta-domain to you'r domain received after complete registration)

 ## Airbyte OSS
 * Name